 Federal arrests are usually executed by federal agents which means either the FBI, U.S. Marshals or IRS criminal agents are typically involved.
-Federal arrests can take place at night or in the morning.
-Typically these arrests will take place in the early morning or at the end of the night, where there is a knock on the door and the agents will come in and execute the arrest warrant.
-When this happens, it is imperative that those arrested consult with a DC Federal criminal lawyer as soon as possible before talking to authorities.
+DC federal arrests can take place at night or in the morning.
+Typically these arrests in DC will take place in the early morning or at the end of the night, where there is a knock on the door and the agents will come in and execute the arrest warrant.
+When this happens, it is imperative that those arrested consult with a seasoned federal criminal lawyer as soon as possible before talking to authorities.
 An attorney will be able to advise the defendant on their rights while in custody and help them refrain from saying anything that may hurt them later at trial.

-It’s different from an arrest involving state and local authorities because the federal government usually builds their case prior to making any arrest.
-This is different from a state level case where the state is responsible for matters where arrests are made when someone is injured or property is damaged or stolen.
-If law enforcement authorities know a crime happened or is in progress, arrest is usually on the spot.
+DC federal arrests are different from those involving state and local authorities because the federal government usually builds its case prior to taking someone into custody.
+This is different from a state-level case where the state is responsible for matters where arrests are made when someone is injured or property is damaged or stolen.
+If law enforcement authorities know a crime happened or is in progress, the arrest is usually on the spot.

 This depends on the particular facts of the case.
-In some circumstances, a person may be allowed to surrender himself.
-In other circumstances, they won’t.
-But if an attorney is engaged early in the case during the course of the investigation, it’s possible to make arrangements to have someone turn themselves in to avoid the disruption and chaos that comes with executing an arrest warrant.
+In some circumstances, a person may be allowed to surrender themselves.
+In other circumstances, they will not.
+But if an attorney is engaged early in the case during the course of the investigation, it is possible to make arrangements to have someone turn themselves in to avoid the disruption and chaos that comes with executing an arrest warrant.
 Voluntary surrender can help in making the argument that a person is not a flight risk and should therefore be released following the arrest.

-A person can be arrested by either federal agents, such as the FBI, or by state level or local authorities and still be charged with a federal crime.
-It doesn’t matter who makes the arrest because the offense can sometimes be charged under both systems.
+A person can be arrested by either federal agents, such as the FBI, or by state-level or local authorities and still be charged with a federal crime.
+It does not matter who makes the arrest in DC because the offense can sometimes be charged under both systems.
 Many states have laws similar to federal laws in areas such as drug crimes, money laundering, and things of that nature.
 In those cases, if a person is arrested by state authorities, they are not free and clear of federal offenses filed later.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.